Taiko2k/GTK4PythonTutorial/README.md

 ![A blank GTK window](blank.png)

-For a serious app, you'll need to think of your own application id.
-It should be the reverse of a domain or page you control.
-If you don't have your own domain you can do like "com.github.me.myproject".

-Right um... lets make that code into classes!
+This is a minimum amount of code to show a window.
+But we will start off with a better example:

+ - Making the code into classes.
 'Cause doing it functional style is a little awkward in Python.

-Also, **Libawaita** is the new hotness, so lets switch to that!
+ - Switching to **Libawaita**, since many GNOME apps now use its new styling.

-Aaand we'll pass the app arguments in.
+ - Pass in the app arguments.
+ - Give the app an application id.

 Here's what we got now:

-## A better structured basic GTK4 + Adwaita
+### A better structured basic GTK4 + Adwaita

 ```python